zerox80/Auto-Browser-Cleaner/README.md

 # Auto Browser Cleaner

-**Auto Browser Cleaner** is a lightweight Chrome extension that automatically clears your browsing data every four days and also provides a one-click manual “Clean Now” button.
+**Auto Browser Cleaner** is a lightweight Chrome/Firefox extension that automatically clears your browsing data on a schedule (default: every four days) and also provides a one-click manual “Clean Now” button.

 ---

 ## Features

 - **Automatic Cleaning**
-  Clears history, cache, cookies & download history automatically every four days.
+  Clears history, cache, cookies & download history automatically on a configurable schedule (default: every four days).

 - **Manual Cleaning**
   Click the toolbar icon → **Clean Now** to clear data on demand.

 - **Zero Configuration**
   Works out of the box—no settings required.
+You can optionally adjust the interval under Settings.

 - **Customizable**
-  Easily tweak which data types to clear and adjust the cleanup interval in `background.js` and `constants.js`.
+  Adjust the cleanup interval via the built-in Options page, or tweak data types in `background.js` and shared constants in `constants.js`.
 - **Security First**
   Built with a strict Content Security Policy to block remote code execution.
 - **Friendly Status**